After 4 years of living in Africa, there are moments that I do not want to be here.

 Not only are there moments that I don’t want to be here… there are moments, as this missionary so beautifully stated, that I think we aren’t wanted here either.

 You and I know that those moments are very real.
-They are gut, human feelings.
-They feel completely true in that second of time.
+They are gut, human realities of life overseas.

-For as much as I feel I don’t want to be here and as much as it seems like Africa is out to get us some days, I will remain here.
+For as much as I feel I don’t want to be here sometimes and as much as it seems like Africa is out to get us some days, I will choose to remain on the journey.

-I will choose to want it and live it and embrace it.
+I will choose to live it and embrace it.

 This is not a story I chose for myself.